Irish Cottage Artwork-Free Offer

 Inside the pub were two or three customers, a barkeeper and one server.
 Our family group chatted about our plans, and how we wished we could remain in Doolin and explore.
 We ordered fresh fish chowder—the absolute BEST I’ve ever eaten, but my tongue went numb.
 I asked if there were scallops in it, (allergy) and sure enough there were.
 My heart dropped that I would miss out, it was so delicious!

-The server returned and told me Tony would make my own bowl without scallops, if I’d wait for it.
-He would?
+The server returned and said Tony would make my own bowl without scallops, if I’d wait for it.
 You bet!

-By this time, a band played cheerful tunes, and I noticed the pub was filled to the brim with customers—they all smiled and nodded at us, when we glanced at them.
+By this time, a band played cheerful tunes, and the pub was filled to the brim with customers—they smiled and nodded, when we glanced at them.
 Our poor server was run off her feet!
 When Tony brought me my customized bowl of fish chowder, I asked him where all the people came from.
 There weren’t many homes or buildings, and Doolin had one main street.

 “Darlin’,” Tony grinned, “word got out we had Americans visitin’ us.
 No one wants to miss out on catchin’ a glimpse of ya.
 We love Americans.”